 - Some women who have chemotherapy remain fertile, so if a pregnancy is not desired or is inadvisable, contraception should be used.

 - Young women with early menopause may elect to take oestrogen therapy to relieve the symptoms of oestrogen deficiency, and often higher doses may be required compared with older women.
 The decision to use HRT (also known as menopausal hormone therapy (MHT)) should be undertaken following discussion with her doctors as the presence of certain illnesses or cancers prevents the use of oestrogen therapy.
 After breast or endometrial cancer most women are advised to avoid medication containing oestrogen.
 In this setting, non-hormonal treatments of hot flushes or vaginal dryness may be useful (see AMS Information Sheet NonHormonal Treatments for Menopausal symptoms).
-Where HRT/MHT is used then current advice is to continue this until the age of average menopause at 50-51 years1.
-Decision to continue thereafter is similar to the decision with menopause at the normal age.
+Where HRT is used then current advice is to continue this until the age of usual menopause at 50-51 years1.
+The decision to continue thereafter is similar to the decision with menopause at the usual age.